 HISTORY OF THE BLAZER

-12 WAYS TO WEAR A NAVY BLAZER
+HOW TO WEAR A BLAZER (12 NAVY BLAZER OUTFIT IDEAS)

-OUTFIT #1: ULTRA CASUAL
+OUTFIT #1: ULTRA CASUAL LOOK

-This first look is not one I would typically gravitate towards, but it is undoubtedly a proof of concept for dressing down a blazer with a t-shirt.
-Many other traditional men's style enthusiasts will tell you that they disagree with pairing a t-shirt with a blazer, suit, or sport coat, but I believe it can be done if tasteful and intentional choices are made.
+I want to emphasize that this look is not my usual style, but it's a great example of how to dress down a blazer with a t-shirt.
+Many traditional men's style enthusiasts may disagree with pairing a t-shirt with a blazer, suit, or sport coat, but I believe it can work if you make tasteful and intentional choices.
+In this outfit, I'm wearing a navy hopsack blazer with a white crewneck t-shirt, classic khaki chinos, and sporty German Army Trainers (GATs).

-In this look, I'm wearing a hopsack navy blazer with a white crewneck t-shirt, classic khaki chinos, and some sporty German Army Trainers (GATs).
-Including the GATs is a tasteful way to stand out due to the pedigree of these sneakers within the fashion world and their lux materials.
-The gray suede paneling in the sneakers offers some nice contrast and some great texture that jives with the hopsack weave of the blazer and leans heavily into the casual nature of this look.
-As always, ensure that each garment piece fits and flatters your frame.
-Ill-fitting clothes will negatively impact your outfit, even if the individual pieces are of quality construction.
+Including GATs is a tasteful way to stand out due to their prominence in the fashion world and their luxurious materials.
+The gray suede paneling in the sneakers offers some nice contrast and great texture that complements the hopsack weave of the blazer and embraces the casual nature of this look.
+Ensuring that each garment piece fits and flatters your frame is always important.
+Ill-fitting clothes can negatively impact your outfit, even if the individual pieces are of high quality.

 This look is great for casual social events with friends and family.